 To remove a DIMM, push down on each of the slot's ejectors until they open and release the DIMM.

-5 To install video memory, place the SO-DIMM in the slot as illustrated.
-If your computer has an internal modem card, have an Apple-authorized dealer install additional video memory.
+2 To install video memory, place the SO-DIMM in the slot as illustrated.

 Important Do not touch the SO-DIMM's connectors.
 Handle the SO-DIMM only by the edges.